erukami/decked_out_2_maintenance/README.md

-# Decked Out 2 Files
+# Decked Out 2 Maintenance
 Clean region and entities files with basic maintenance and a couple minor fixes for TangoTek's Decked Out 2 from HermitCraft Season 9.
 This repository is strictly to make starting the dungeon from scratch easier without reloading the entire save.
 The specific fixes were made for ambiance reasons only and do not affect gameplay.

 If you find something that was missed, create an issue so I can look into it.